-"You must fear My sanctuary."
+"My sanctuary shall you revere - I am Hashem."
 (26:2)

 The essence both of the Tabernacle that accompanied the Jewish people through the desert and of its successor, the holy Temple in Jerusalem, is the notion that G-d's presence should be felt in our physical world.
 The "fear of the sanctuary" that G-d requires of us is the respect that we should give to this ideal.